commercialhaskell/stack/doc/unpack_command.md

 name only.
 In that case, by default:

-*   if Stack's `--resolver` option is not specified, the download is for the most recent version of the package in the package index; and
+*   if Stack's `--resolver` option is not specified, the download is for the most recent version of the package in the package index.
+Stack will first seek to update the index; and

 *   if Stack's `--resolver` option is specified, the download is for the version of the package included directly in the specified snapshot.